WickedWizard3588/PC-Setup/New README.md

                 "finalDirectory": "C:\\FFmpeg", // The directory where FFmpeg should reside.
                 "global": true // If the Environment Variables need to be set at a Global Level.
             },
-            "systemRestore": true // Set this to true if you want to create a System Restore Point at every System Startup }
+            "systemRestore": true, // Set this to true if you want to create a System Restore Point at every System Startup "IntelDSA": true, // Set this to true if you have Intel Drivers and want Intel Driver and Support Assistant "IntelRST": true, // Set this to true if you have Intel RST and want the app.
+            "AsusX407UAR": true // Set this to true if your PC is an Asus X407UAR }
         ```
         - Save this file, and open Command Prompt as Admin.